mheiges/vagrant-craig/README.md

 ```
 craigPreprocess.py -v   --pre-config /home/vagrant/CRAIG/toxo_data/Hehl/hehl_day7.preconf   --out-dir /home/vagrant/CRAIG/toxo_data/Hehl/hehl_day7.preproc   --annot-fmt gtf --transcript-tag exon --cds-tag CDS tgondii   /home/vagrant/CRAIG/toxo_data/fromAxel/tgonME49.gtf   /home/vagrant/CRAIG/toxo_data/fromAxel/topLevelGenomicSeqs.fa   --gc-classes=100 --model ngscraig --config config
 ```

+## Gotchas

+If a helper-script fails it does not necessarily fail the whole craigPreprocess.py run, at least not until a downstream step hits the missing dependency. e.g.
+If regtools fails in the junctions2weightedLocs.py script, the craigPreprocess.py calling script does not notice. regtools exits with non-zero status; I don't know offhand how junctions2weightedLocs.py exits.

+CraiG leaves state files in place even if a step fails.
+The next time CraiG is run it skips the failed step, does not attempt to redo it and continues on through the pipeline, which fails on the next step that depends on the failed one.
+This is why I deleted the `.rnaseq_is_done`, `.junction.locs`, `.cov` files (and I focused on these files because the were related to the specific step(s) that I was having the most problem with at this writing.
+YMMV.).
+Deleting all the files in `hehl_day7.preproc` seems the best way ensure a fully clean run.